Trevonator8/Tumbleweed-Game/README.md

 ## Download Game
 #### Please note that Tumble is only playable on Windows machines right now.
 All you need to play Tumble is the "Export" folder.
 To access it,
-1. Download that file, then open it to access its contents.
+1. Navigate to the `Export` folder above.
+2. Download `TumbleWeed.exe`, `TumbleWeed.console.exe`, and `TumbleWeed.pck`.
+3. Save these files into their own folder.
+Note that they MUST all be in the same folder.
-2. Double-click TumbleWeed.exe
+4. Double-click TumbleWeed.exe
-3. If you get a pop-up saying "Windows protected your PC", press the "More info" link and a button will appear at the bottom of the window saying "Run anyway".
+5. If you get a pop-up saying "Windows protected your PC", press the "More info" link and a button will appear at the bottom of the window saying "Run anyway".
 Click the button, and Tumble should start up.

 ## For Pros Only